The Trump-Putin standoff is serious, but World War III has been closer

 He later blamed this nadir on the administration of President Barack Obama, the Democrats, and the Russia investigation by special counsel Robert Mueller.

-But experts like Keir Giles say Trump's comparison of the current situation to the Cold War is wrong.
+But experts like Keir Giles say comparing the current situation to the darkest times of the Cold War is wrong.

 "What next?
 The day after the strike, we're going to have killed a lot of Russians."